Managing for biodiversity in the rangelands - Summary report

 ISBN 0 6425 5124 3

-This paper is a summary of the report prepared for the Australian Government Department of the Environment and Heritage by the Tropical Savannas CRC and the Desert Knowledge CRC:
+This paper is a summary of the report prepared for the Australian Government Department of Environment and Water Resources by the Desert Knowledge CRC, Alice Springs.

 About the report